Iowa Sexual Harassment Attorneys Assert Victims’ Rights

 Contact an employment law firm that fights sexual harassment for Iowa workers

 The Hope Law Firm P.L.C. takes aggressive measures to help employees recover from sexual harassment in the workplace.
-To schedule a free consultation in West Des Moines, Ankeny or Sioux City, call 515-255-3559 or contact our office online.
+To schedule a free consultation in West Des Moines or Ankeny, call 515-255-3559 or contact our office online.
 On urgent matters, we will do our best to see you within 24 hours.